varigence/docs/bimlflex/user-guide/delete-detection.md

 For an on-premises SQL Server installation running a persistent staging database and a Data Vault integration layer, this means adding a bespoke, Batch-based, post-processing Extension Point that creates the corresponding delete records in the persistent staging tables and Data Vault tables.

 For file/blob-based target architectures, such as for Azure SQL Data Warehouse or Snowflake, a bespoke process is needed to create the corresponding load files for the deleted records.

+The Configuration for deriving the Deletes, through the `RowChangeType` attribute, can be customized so that the delete information can be derived as needed.
+It is possible to reuse a source delete flag for sources that present this in the data set.